 Cynsations highlights trade-published children's and teen literature from board books to upper-level young adult books.
 Its focus includes both fiction and creative nonfiction, realistic and speculative fiction.
 Books related to the craft of creating youth literature and/or connecting it to young readers and related literary analysis also are occasionally featured.

-Books for consideration and giveaways are provided by authors, publishers, independent publicists, and purchased by Cynthia Leitich Smith and/or her reporters.
+Books for consideration and giveaways are provided by authors, publishers, independent publicists, and purchased by Cynthia Leitich Smith, her interns and/or her reporters.

 Cynsations doesn't critically review specific titles, and inclusion/mention of a book or author/illustrator doesn't constitute an endorsement.